 If you can afford to invest in new tailgating gear now, you will be thankful come football season for numerous reasons.
 It’s akin to getting your Christmas shopping done weeks before the holiday.
 Also, you can take your time in researching different products and will not feel rushed and panicked that you have to find a replacement because the game is next weekend.

 Last, you’ll save money because we all know supply and demand drive price.
 Once inventory starts to dwindle at the end of summer, those prices will undoubtedly start rising.
-The only drawback to tailgate shopping in the spring?
+The only drawback to tailgate shopping in the spring or summer?
 You must find a place to store it all until you break it out in the parking lot.
 The positive side?
 You get to play with your new tailgating toys all summer long.

 Maybe your memory is not that great, or you think everything is in fine working order.
-In that case, do a “dress rehearsal” with your tailgating gear in the spring just to make sure.
+In that case, do a “dress rehearsal” with your tailgating gear just to make sure.
 Of course, there are no football games to tailgate but there are plenty of Major League, or minor league baseball teams playing at this time of the year.
 Chances are there is a ballpark within a relatively short drive from your location.

 Break out your gear and invite your friends to join you in some dry run tailgating.
 Do you think your tailgating pals have been itching to get together ever since football season ended?
 If you are going to take this advice, the one piece of equipment you need to test out at home is your grill.
 Since this piece of equipment is responsible for preparing the food and making sure you are not serving up a platter of salmonella, having your grill working properly needs to be determined at home before you leave.
 If you get to the tailgate lot and your radio batteries have died, not a big deal.
 You get parked and find out your propane hose is cracked and leaking, that’s a huge problem.